mizanussayed/possoftware/README.md

 # possoftware

-for backend .net core webapp and for ui angular 14
+for backend .net core web api and for ui angular 14